-A neuron has two synapses on two different dendrites, both of which are excitatory.
-No synapse produces a large enough excitatory postsynaptic potential, EPSP, when it indicates generating an action potential at the mound, the place where the axon attaches to the cell body and where the action potential begins.
+A neuron has two synapses on two different dendrites, both excitatory.
+No synapse produces a considerable enough excitatory postsynaptic potential, EPSP, when it indicates generating an action potential at the mound, where the axon attaches to the cell body and where the action potential begins.

-However, when synapses fire around the same time, EPSPs add together to produce depolarization above the threshold, triggering an action potential.
+However, when synapses fire simultaneously, EPSPs add together to produce depolarization above the threshold, triggering an action potential.

-This process is shown on a graph of voltage in millivolts versus time in milliseconds.
-The graph monitors the membrane potential-voltage-at the axon mound.
+This process is shown on a voltage graph in millivolts versus time in milliseconds.
+The graph monitors the membrane potential voltage at the axon mound.

 Initially, it is at -70 mV, the resting potential.
 Then a synapse fires, resulting in a small depolarization at about -60 mV.
 This is not enough to reach the -55 mV threshold.
 However, only a little later, the other synapse fires and is “added” to the first depolarization.

-This results in a total depolarization that reaches -55 mV and triggers a depolarization action potential to +40 mV, followed by a repolarization and hyperpolarization below -90 mV, and then a gradual recovery to -70 mV, the membrane potential Resting.
+This results in a total depolarization that reaches -55 mV and triggers a depolarization action potential to +40 mV, followed by depolarization and hyperpolarization below -90 mV.
+Then a gradual recovery to -70 mV, the membrane potential Resting.